HR Glossary for HR Professionals

 Glossary of the most common HR terms and acronyms to assist professionals navigating the ever-growing and ever-changing world of HR terminology.

 What is a Boomerang Employee?

-It’s often not uncommon for employees to leave to handle family matters, such as caring for a parent.
+It’s not uncommon for employees to leave to handle family matters, such as caring for a parent.
 Clearly, if they were a great addition to your team, you want to hire them back.

 Boomerang employees can also be seasonal employees who return year after year.